ginaleemy/employeeprojectres/README.md

 i.
 Swagger-UI: Click the method and then click "Try It Out."

 ii.
-Open Google Chrome and use Talend API Tester: Paste the following to start API testing:
+Open Google Chrome and use Talend API Tester (Recommended):
+Paste the following to start API testing:

 Method: GET
 Path: http://localhost:8080/api/employeeprojects